Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 22 Juni 2026 06.37.58 UTC
+- WIB: Senin, 22 Juni 2026 12.23.28 UTC
-- WITA: Senin, 22 Juni 2026 07.37.58 UTC
+- WITA: Senin, 22 Juni 2026 13.23.28 UTC
-- WIT: Senin, 22 Juni 2026 08.37.58 UTC
+- WIT: Senin, 22 Juni 2026 14.23.28 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: technology
+Kategori: inspirational